info340b-wi20/project-saashamoruw/README.md

 ## TO-DO
 - Fix dashboard code
-- Functionality to "like" a project, update likes - get from Problem 10
+- Functionality to "like" a project
+    - code added but the "click" thing doesn't work rn
 - Have the page redirect to sign in page if the user tries to
     - Add a project to showcase
     - Like a project